 During your pregnancy:

-- It’s nice to have a group of friends or family members that can rotate and accompany you to your prenatal checkups and attend classes with you (like childbirth classes, newborn care classes, and breastfeeding classes).
+• It’s nice to have friends or family members who can rotate and accompany you to your prenatal checkups and attend classes with you (like childbirth classes, newborn care classes, and breastfeeding classes).

 At home with baby:

-You will also want to have some of those supportive people (your village) to help you once you come home from the hospital.
+You will also want some of those supportive people (your village) to help you once you come home from the hospital.
 Having a newborn is extremely exhausting and demanding.
-The majority of the time, you will be too tired to cook regularly for yourself, do laundry, clean the dishes, etc. Having someone set up a care calendar for you or a meal train are two of the best things they can do!
-Some women also hire a postpartum doula to help them through those difficult first days and or nights when things get overwhelming.
+Most of the time, you will be too tired to cook regularly for yourself, do laundry, clean the dishes, etc. Having someone set up a care calendar for you or a meal train are two of the best things they can do!
+Some women also hire a postpartum doula to help them through those difficult first days and/or nights when things get overwhelming.
 Taking care of a baby is a 24/7 job.

-Learn more about how you can hire a tribe here.
+Learn more about how you can hire a tribe.

 2. Make Some Single Mom Friends